HL7/us-cql-ig/input/pagecontent/tooling-support.md

-This topic provides a set of requirements based on community engagement and stakeholder feedback to understand the level of effort required to achieve the end goal of:
+This topic documents a set of capabilities gathered from community engagement and stakeholder feedback as the capabilities that would need to be supported by an authoring environment to achieve the end goals of:
 * Supporting a user with deep clinical knowledge but limited technical knowledge being able to build and maintain CQL-based questionnaires
 * Potentially prototype the inclusion of CQL authoring capability in a questionnaire authoring environment such as the LHC forms builder

-### Requirements
+### Capabilities

 #### Questionnaire Authoring